fmgarage/ft-fms-docker/README.md

 After the install process is finished, check the Dashboard in Docker Desktop, there should be a running container named **fms** (fmc-c if installed with a certificate).

 Open the admin console by clicking the *Open in Browser* button in the container actions.
-If you installed without certificate you will have to confirm the self-signed one.
+In case you installed without certificate you will have to confirm the self-signed one.

 Clicking the CLI button will open a terminal window where you can use the fmsadmin command to control your server.